informatics-isi-edu/ermrest/docs/user-doc/ermrest-client-table.md

 A future version of ERMrest MAY:

-1. Change the set of properties in the `client_obj` field
+1. Change the set of properties in the `Client_Object` field
 2. Extend the list of client metadata columns
    - Include additional columns when creating the table
    - Add columns to existing table instances in ermrest-deploy